Frequently Asked Questions About Orthodontics

 Yes.
 Once treatment begins, we will explain the complete instructions and provide a comprehensive list of foods to avoid.
 Some of those foods include: ice, hard candy, raw vegetables and all sticky foods (i.e. caramel and taffy).
 You can avoid most emergency appointments to repair broken or damaged braces by carefully following our instructions.

 How often should I brush my teeth while in braces?

 Patients should brush their teeth at least four times each day – after each meal and before going to bed.
 We will show each patient how to floss their teeth with braces and may also provide a prescription for a special fluoride, if necessary.

 What is an emergency appointment?
 How are those handled?

-If something with the braces breaks, or is poking your gums or cheeks, you should call our office.
+If your braces are causing extreme pain or if something breaks, you should call our office.
 In most cases, we can address these issues over the telephone.
 If you require an emergency appointment, we will set aside time for you.